 Double your budget one more time and you’ve bought yourself luxurious surroundings and pampering, a day of deep sea fishing or scuba diving to add to your activities and a domestic flight to give you an extra day on the beach instead of in the car.
 Of course if you want a fishing charter and 18 holes of golf with a caddie every day you can push the budget even higher.

-There are a few things we haven’t included in the dollar amounts above either because they’re unpredictable or avoidable with good planning.
+There are also a few things we haven’t included because they’re unpredictable or optional.

 - Souvenirs and shopping.
 Even t-shirts can run $25 so if you have children, grand kids, nieces and nephews it can add up fast.